roxgib/anki-contanki/README.md

 ## Development log

+### Beta 18
+This beta adds a new tab to the config allowing users to fix issues with their controller mappings.
+It should be considered very much a beta feature and has not yet been extensively tested.

 ### Beta 17
  - Axis buttons now appear overlay (other axis assignments still don't appear)
  - Fix axis assignments not being recognised when multiple axes are assigned the same axis